-In the Lab 4 Primer, we're doing a fork followed by exec why do we need to copy the page tables?
+In the "Subprocess" lecture, we're doing a fork followed by exec why do we need to copy the page tables?

 We don't!
 There's a system call for that - vfork

 vfork shares all memory with the parent It's undefined behavior to modify anything